vlast92/seoclick-googlemap/README.md

 Module for adding GoogleMap on your site.
+Joomla 3.6+ requared.